VirginieBfd/mooncode/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🛠️ Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[Feature]: '
-labels: ''
+labels: 'feature_request'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Thanks :heart: for taking the time to fill out this feature request report!**
+We kindly ask that you search to see if an issue [already exists](https://github.com/SylveraIO/sylvera_ml_production/issues) for your feature.
+We are also happy to accept contributions from our users.

+## Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you're interested in.

+## Suggested Solution
-**Describe the solution you'd like**
+Describe the solution you'd like.
 A clear and concise description of what you want to happen.

+## Alternatives
-**Describe alternatives you've considered**
+If applicable, describe alternatives you've considered.
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context about the problem here.
+Deadlines, epics, etc.